MicrosoftDocs/win32/desktop-src/TaskSchd/c-c-code-example-retrieving-the-task-maxruntime.md

 ---
 title: C/C++ Code Example Retrieving the Task MaxRunTime
 description: This example retrieves the maximum amount of time the task can run (in milliseconds) and displays that number on the screen.
-This example assumes that the task and the test task already exist on the local computer. ms.assetid: '33873fef-1b67-4010-8bda-b75e1dfa80d5'
+This example assumes that the task and the test task already exist on the local computer. ms.assetid: 33873fef-1b67-4010-8bda-b75e1dfa80d5
+keywords:
-keywords: ["retrieving task MaxRunTime Task Scheduler", "retrieving task properties Task Scheduler , MaxRunTime"]
+- retrieving task MaxRunTime Task Scheduler
+- retrieving task properties Task Scheduler , MaxRunTime ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # C/C++ Code Example: Retrieving the Task MaxRunTime